 The formula above will match any error.
 If you want to match the first #N/A error, just substitute ISNA for ISERROR:

-If you want to find out what values in one list are missing from another list, you can use a simple formula based on the COUNTIF function.
+To find out what values in one list are missing from another list, you can use a simple formula based on the COUNTIF function.
 The COUNTIF function counts cells that meet supplied criteria, returning the number of occurrences found.
-If...
+If no cells that...

 To count cells that contain errors, you can use the ISERR function, wrapped in the SUMPRODUCT function.
 In the example shown, E5 cell contains this formula: = SUMPRODUCT ( -- ISERROR ( B5:B9 )) How this formula works SUMPRODUCT accepts one or more...